 Aviation's climate impact is disproportionate and growing fast.
 But it is caused by a very small group of people.
-Just 1% of people cause 50% of global aviation emissions.
+Just 1% of people cause 50% of global aviation emissions, from all types of air travel1.
 This report exposes the outsized role played by the super rich hopping on private jets for super short distances.